George Crook: Battle of the Rosebud

-On 28 May 1876, Brigadier General George Crook assumed direct command of the Bighorn and Yellowstone Expedition at Fort Fetterman.
+On 28 May 1876, Crook assumed direct command of the Bighorn and Yellowstone Expedition at Fort Fetterman.
 Crook had gathered a strong force from his Department of the Platte.
 Leaving Fort Fetterman on 29 May, the 1,051-man column consisted of 15 companies from the 2d and 3d Cavalry, 5 companies from the 4th and 9th Infantry, 250 mules, and 106 wagons.
 On 14 June, the column was joined by 261 Shoshone and Crow allies.
 Based on intelligence reports, Crook ordered his entire force to prepare for a quick march.
 Each man was to carry only 1 blanket, 100 rounds of ammunition, and 4 days' rations.
 The wagon train would be left at Goose Creek, and the infantry would be mounted on the pack mules.

 On 17 June, Crook's column set out at 0600, marching northward along the south fork of Rosebud Creek.
 The Crow and Shoshone scouts were particularly apprehensive.
 Although the column had not yet encountered any sign of Indians, the scouts seemed to sense their presence.
 The soldiers, particularly the mule-riding infantry, seemed fatigued from the early start and the previous day's 35 mile march.
 Accordingly, Crook stopped to rest his men and animals at 0800.
 Although he was deep in hostile territory, Crook made no special dispositions for defense.
 His troops halted in their marching order.
 The Cavalry battalions led the column, followed by the battalion of mule-borne foot soldiers, and a provisional company of civilian miners and packers brought up the rear.

 The Crow and Shoshone scouts remained alert while the soldiers rested.
 Several minutes later, the soldiers heard the sound of intermittent gunfire coming from the bluffs to the north.
-As the intensity of fire increased, a scout rushed into the camp shouting, "Lakota, Lakota!"
-The Battle of the Rosebud was on.
-By 0830, the Sioux and Cheyenne had hotly engaged Crook's Indian allies on the high ground north of the main body.
-Heavily outnumbered, the Crow and Shoshone scouts fell back toward the camp, but their fighting withdrawal gave Crook time to deploy his forces.
-Rapidly firing soldiers drove off the attackers but used up much of the ammunition meant for use later in the campaign.
-Low on ammunition and with numerous wounded, the General returned to his post.
+As the intensity of fire increased, a scout rushed into the camp shouting, "Lakota, Lakota!", the Battle of the Rosebud had begun.
+By 0830, the Sioux and Cheyenne had engaged Crook's Indian allies on the high ground north of the main force.
+Greatly outnumbered, the Crow and Shoshone scouts fell back toward the camp, their fighting withdrawal gave Crook enough time to deploy his forces.
+The soldiers rapid fire drove off the attackers but used up much of their ammunition which was meant to last the entire campaign.
+Low on ammunition and with numerous wounded, General Crook decided to return to Fort Fetterman.

-Historians debate whether Crook's pressing on could have prevented the killing of the five companies of the 7th Cavalry Regiment led by George Armstrong Custer at the Battle of the Little Bighorn.
+Historians debate whether the killing of the five companies of the 7th Cavalry Regiment under the command of George Armstrong Custer at the Battle of the Little Bighorn could've been prevented, had Crook not retreated but instead pressed his advantage.